How To Get A Business License: Expected Costs, Timeline, & Resources

 - Utah: Use the OneStop Online Business Registration portal to register your business with Utah’s Department of Commerce.
 You must also acquire a business license through your city and/or county, all of which are listed on the department’s business license guide.
 The guide also includes information to connect owners to the state’s free services at the Small Business Development Center.

-- Vermont: Vermont’s Department of Taxes small business guide recommends registering with the Secretary of State and to use the resources at the SBA about license requirements.
+- Vermont: Vermont’s Department of Taxes small business guide recommends registering with the Secretary of State and using the resources at the SBA about license requirements.

 - Virginia: Virginia’s City Applications informational site contains information about Virginia’s business licenses.
 The site says, “The common form of local business license in Virginia is the license tax.
 Typically, this is an annual application that all businesses must file where the fee is a calculation based on your gross receipts from the previous year.”